Top 5 Website Tips, Tricks & Digital Stories: May 2021 Edition

 - Use social media posting tools – The likes of Buffer, Falcon & Loomly make it easier to manage all of your content and schedule posts to all of your channels.

 - Use a social media agency – If managing your social media content strategy is just too much on top of your usual day-to-day tasks, consider paying a social media agency to help.
 It’ll probably be money well spent.

 Have regular reviews of your content strategy and make changes as necessary.
 You may find that reducing your output to just one social channel is enough, or you may find that you can grow your output in tandem with your profits.
 Either way, your strategy has to be manageable for the sake of your own sanity.

 3 – AMP pages no longer get preferential treatment in Google search

 Initiated in February 2016, AMP – Accelerated Mobile Pages – was Google’s way of making sure that web developers built fast websites for the growing mobile market.
-The idea being, that if your web pages loaded slower than others, this would impact your ranking and so drop your site down the search results like a stone.
-In some cases regardless of the quality of content.
+The idea is, that if your web pages load slower than others, this would impact your ranking and so drop your site down the search results like a stone.
+In some cases regardless of the quality of the content.

 This algorithm gave Google a lot of control over the web as a whole and what a website could be, but thankfully as of June 2021, this will no longer be the case.